Poor offenders pay high price when probation turns on profit

 "Just $500," he says.
 "But I don't know what they're going to try to pull.
 I wish you could just pay it off and be done with it."

-"We still have a system in which there is a profit motive to keep people on probation and to keep them there for as long as possible," she says, "and that has not changed."
+"We still have a system in which there is a profit motive to keep people on probation and to keep them there for as long as possible," she said, "and that has not changed."